HiepThanh0510/info-miner/README.md

     ```json
         {
             "titles": "Series2Vec: Similarity-based Self-supervised Representation Learning for Time Series Classification",
-            "summaries": "We argue that time series analysis is fundamentally different in nature to
+            "summaries": """We argue that time series analysis is fundamentally different in nature to
             either vision or natural language processing with respect to the forms of
             meaningful self-supervised learning tasks that can be defined.
 Motivated by
             this insight, we introduce a novel approach called \textit{Series2Vec} for